isomerpages/nparks-gardening/_learn-more-about-gardening/Plant Problems.md

 </header>

 <section>
-	<p>Pests comes in various shapes and sizes, and their mode of damage to the plant varies as well.
-You may click <a href="/page-index/pests/pests">here</a> to learn more about the different types of pests.</p>
+	<p><a href="/page-index/pests/pests">Pests</a> come in various shapes and sizes, and their mode of damage to plants varies as well.
+Learning about pests is the first step to managing them.</p>
 	<br>
 </section>